-If you have to pay for any utilities – gas, electric, or water, they would be a deductible expense.
+If you have to pay for any utilities — gas, electric, or water — they are a deductible expense.
 If you pay for private trash removal and/or recycling service, those may be lumped in with utilities.
-In addition, if you pay for communication services such as Internet or cable/satellite TV for your rentals, those costs are also deductible as a utility expense.
+In addition, if you pay for communication services like internet or cable/satellite TV for your rentals, those costs are also deductible as a utility expense.

 Deductions for various common utilities can be claimed on:

 - Air conditioning

 “There are a couple of points worth noting regarding utilities.
 All of the utility expenses are deductible, but the landlord must record a reimbursement, if any, from the tenant as income.”